thoth-station/s2i-example/README.rst

   python3 ./app.py

-To browse Thoth's logs during adviser run:
+To browse Thoth's logs during or after the adviser run:

 .. code-block:: console